zx80/anodb/README.md

 ## TODO

-- add support for other drivers? eg. pg8000, pygresql
+- add support for other drivers? eg. pg8000, pygresql, py-postgresql
 - add support for psycopg3 connection pool? is it usefull?
 - add an output function, like `json`?
 - add something about caching?